NativeScript/docs-v7/core-concepts/publishing-ios-apps.md

 For *App Store* submissions, you must create an *App Store Distribution Provisioning Profile*.
 Once you create it, download it and double-click it on your Mac so it gets registerd with Xcode.

-*Distribution provisioning profiles* invalidate rarely since they refer a single *Distribution Certificate*. <Comment: I think refer sounds odd to me.
-Perhaps "refer to" or "reference" is more accurate?>
+*Distribution provisioning profiles* invalidate rarely since they refer a single *Distribution Certificate*.

 ## iTunes Connect
 While you manage your *provisioning profiles* and certificates at the *Apple Developer Member Center*, apps are registered and submitted at [iTunes Connect](https://itunesconnect.apple.com).